 Oven Dried Peach Chip Recipe

-- 2 Peaches, peel if peaches are not organic
+- 2 Peaches, peeled if not organic/pesticide free

 - Parchment Paper